 Once you decide to expand to Portugal, you’ll next need to build a team.
+You’ll need to navigate the recruitment process with Portugal’s cultural nuances in mind, and then you’ll have to hire them as official members of your team, staying compliant with employment laws every step of the way.
 Although hiring Portugal employees may sound simple, following the country’s employment compliance laws from the start of the recruiting process to onboarding can become complicated.

 Globalization Partners offers a better alternative through our Portugal hiring outsourcing services.
 We’ll employ members of your team on your behalf, helping you work in a few days instead of the months it can take to set up a subsidiary.
 We’ll then take on all the risk as the Employer of Record, allowing you to focus on your new Portugal business.